 Add an Antibacterial Mouth Rinse to Your Home Care Routine

 Using a mouth rinse after you brush and floss is quick, easy, and hardly adds any additional time to your home care routine.
 It can help to reduce the acids in your mouth, and as a bonus gives you fresh breath.
 Consult your hygiene team for recommendations on which rinse might best meet your needs.

-At Maine Family Dental, we're here to be your partners in achieving and maintaining optimum oral health for a lifetime!
+At Maine Family Dental Practice, we're here to be your partners in achieving and maintaining optimum oral health for a lifetime!
 We're happy to answer your questions or make other suggestions on how you can improve your oral health, which in turn improves your overall health.
 Contact us today to learn more.